FriendsOfEpub/eBookDesignChecklist/README.md

 Finally it’s available on a large amount of different platforms, so should make it easier to use the data in a non-web context.

+### Can I author HTML instead of JSON?

+Absolutely.

+We’ve designed this template in a way that makes `data.json` entirely optional.
+As long as you follow the templating rules in `index.html`, everything should be fine.

 ### Can I keep using v1 of BlitzOptim and BlitzDesign?

-Yes, absolutely.

 If you don’t want to migrate to Mustache and are more comfortable with the idea of manually maintaining the checklist, then you can use the `v.1.0.4` tag in your fork.